-The highest bid on the main auction fell to $86,30 from $90 previously, while the lowest accepted bid remained on $80.
+The highest bidder on the main auction was at $89 while the lowest bid remained at $80.